Wen-ChuangChou/Wen-ChuangChou.github.io/index.md

 ## Selected Recent Projects in Machine Learning

-### Reproducing the training approach implemented in DeepSeek R1
+### Reproducing the training approaches implemented in DeepSeek R1

 ---